Waywords Studio

 Criticism & Reviews

-The Waywords podcast and blog explore the workings of global literatures, language, and mythology through a social-epistemic rhetoric.
+The Waywords podcasts and blog explore the workings of global literatures, language, and mythology through a social-epistemic rhetoric.
 Book reviews explore a wide range of genre, era, and region.

 LEARN MORE